Home - Book Preview

 Quinn dropped the robe.

-The silence lasted three seconds.
-It felt longer.
+The silence lasted three felt longer.

 The woman's hand had come up to her mouth.